 2.3.
-ACTIVITIES UNDERTAKEN IN FULFILMENT OF STRATEGIC OBJECTIVE 3: PROMOTE HUMAN RIGHTS AND DEMOCRACY, GOOD GOVERNANCE AND DEVELOPMENT IN AFRICA.
+ACTIVITIES UNDERTAKEN IN FULFILMENT OF STRATEGIC OBJECTIVE PROMOTE HUMAN RIGHTS AND DEMOCRACY, GOOD GOVERNANCE AND DEVELOPMENT IN AFRICA.
 2.4.
-ACTIVITIES UNDERTAKEN IN FULFILMENT OF STRATEGIC OBJECTIVE 4: PROMOTE PEACE, SECURITY AND STABILITY.
+ACTIVITIES UNDERTAKEN IN DIA CONTROL OF STRATEGIC OBJECTIVE OBJECTIV 3: 2.4.
+ACTIVITIES UNDERTAKEN IN FULFILMENT OF STRATEGIC OBJECTIVE .
+PROMOTE PEACE, SECURITY AND STABILITY.
 2.5.
-ACTIVITIES UNDERTAKEN IN FULFILMENT OF STRATEGIC OBJECTIVE 5: PROMOTE INTEGRATION AND DEVELOPMENT IN AFRICA 2.6.
-ACTIVITIES UNDERTAKEN IN FULFILMENT OF STRATEGIC OBJECTIVE 6: STRENGTHEN INSTITUTIONAL CAPACITY OF THE PAP 1 2.6.1.
-Effective Administrative and Human Resources Management 1 2.6.1.1.
-The effective implementation of administrative decisions 1 2.6.1.2.
-Human Resource Management) 2.6.1.3.
-Facilitation of Meetings of the Appointment, Promotion, and Recruitment Board (APROB) and Operationalization of Administrative Committees 2.6.1.4.
-Effective Communication and Visibility of the PAP 2.6.1.5.
-Enhancement of PAP's Information Technology System 2.6.1.6.
-Effective Procurement of Goods and Services.
-2.6.2.
-Effective Financial and Budget Management 2.6.2.1.
-External Audit of the 2018 Financial Statements 2.6.2.2.
-Effective Support to the operational activities of the PAP 2.6.2.3.
-The 2020 Budget Execution 2.6.3.
+ACTIVITIES UNDERTAKEN IN FILE DIS.
+28 4: 2.5.
+ACTIVITIES UNDERTAKEN IN FULFILMENT OF STRATEGIC OBJECTIVE : PROMOTE INTEGRATION AND DEVELOPMENT IN AFRICA.
+2.6.
+ACTIVITIES UNDERTAKEN IN THE PROMOTE IN AFRICA.
+28 5: STRENGTHEN INSTITUTIONAL CAPACITY OF THE PAR 5: Telephone and Human Resources Management and implementation of administrative decisions Trainan Resource Management 30 Board (APROB) and Operationalization of Administrative Communication of Directive Communication and Visibility of the DAD 2.6.1.5.
+Enhancement of PAP's Information Technology System .31 Total citient of troods and Services Thanklal ally Blinger Management 2.6.2.1.
+External Audit of the 2018 Financial Statements. .33 2.6.2.2.
+Effective Support to the operational activities of the PAP 33 2.6.2.3.
+The 2020 Budget Execution.
+34 2.6.3.
 Strategic Planning for the Pan-African Parliament.
-2.6.3.1.
-Development of the PAP 2019 - 2023 Strategic Plan 2.6.3.2.
-Oversight, Monitoring and Evaluation: Coordination and Implementation of PANAF/2016/376-101 2.6.3.3.
-New African Governance Architecture (AGA) Program 3.
-SUMMARY OF THE KEY ACHIEVEMENTS 4.
-SUMMARY OF THE MAJOR CHALLENGES 5.
-ANTICIPATING PAP ACTIVITIES IN 2020 6.
-CONCLUSION39
+34 2.6.3.1.
+Development of the PAP 2019 - 2023 Strategic Plan.
+35 PANAF/2016/376-101 Evaluation: Coordination and Implementation of • PANAF/2016/376-101 Coordination and Implementation of 2.6.3.3.
+New African Governance Architecture (AGA) Program 35 3.
+SUMMARY OF THE KEY ACHIEVEMENTS SUMMARY OF THE MAJOR CHALLED SPE 36 4.
+SUMMARY OF THE MAJOR CHALLENGES 36 5.
+SUMMARY OF THE MAJOR CHALLENGES ANTICIPATING PAP ACTIVITIES IN 2020 37 6.
+ANTICIPATING PAP ACTIVITIES IN 2020 9